gigascience/gigadb-website/docs/SETUP_PROVISIONING.md

 >**Note:** The above implies that you cannot run the Ansible playbooks until you have run the build stage of the Gitlab pipeline

 >**Note:** GigaDB application is made of web-based and backoffice subsystems.
-Their deployment requires the build stage of the Gitlab pipeline to have been peformed frist.
+Their deployment requires the build stage of the Gitlab pipeline to have been performed first.
 >Their deployment is performed using the deployment stage job (`sd_gigadb` or `ld_gigadb`) of the Gitlab pipeline for the web-based application
 >and using the Ansible playbook  `bastion_playbook.yml` for the backoffice subsystems.